trustoverip/tswg-keri-specification/spec/spec.md

 #### Receipt Seals

 Similar to attached signatures, a Receipt message can convey an attached seal reference that allows a validator to associate the sealing event in the sealer's KEL with the reference to the sealed event given by the Receipt body.
-CESR provides codes for attached seal source references to receipts. {{see CESR specification}}
+CESR provides codes for attached seal source references to receipts. [[ref: CESR]]

 ## KERI key management